Brattleboro History

 William A. Conant Violins concerns the violin maker, master craftsman who lived on Canal Street for so long at his labor, who was taught first by cabinetmaker Anthony Van Doorn, then by John Woodbury, and finally praised by the great Remini, concert violinist.
 Learn more about William Conant violins and cellos.

-Brattleboro Epitaphs is a collection of over one hundred epitaphs, inscriptions, and photographs from the Prospect Hill Cemetery, Locust Ridge, Meetinghouse Hill Cemetery, Old Village, and the Mather Street Cemetery.
-Stonecutters are Henry Locke, Stephen Risley, Jr., McDonald & Esty, and Nathaniel Kittredge.
+Brattleboro Epitaphs is a collection of over two hundred epitaphs, with their inscriptions, and photographs from the Prospect Hill Cemetery, Locust Ridge, Meetinghouse Hill Cemetery, Glen Street (Old Village), and the Mather Street cemeteries.

 Stephen Risley's Tombstones concerns the stonecutter who came from East Hartford, Connecticut in 1806 with his wife Polly, to conduct an engraving shop on the Turnpike (Western Avenue) at the corner by the North and South Mill-Road (Meadowbrook Road).

-The Lost Cemetery On High Street describes the sudden re-discovery of the last resting place for the early Church and Whipple families.
+The Lost Cemetery On High Street is the account of the 1891 discovery of the abandoned burying ground for the Church and Whipple families.

 Jason W. Prouty Cabinet Card